olefjaerestad/router/README.md

 router.get('/home', authMiddleware, (req) => console.log(req));
 ```

-> Note: middleware will be ran in the order they are passed to `Router.get()`, from left to right.
+> Note: Middleware will be ran in the order they are passed to `Router.get()`, from left to right.

+> Note 2: Returning false in a middleware will only affect the callback/middleware that were registered in the same `Router.get()` call as it.
+Modifying `req` however, will affect callbacks/middleware across all `Router.get()` calls for that route.

 ### Async middleware and callbacks
 Middleware and callbacks can also be async, which could be useful when doing things like network requests, authentication, etc.